galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 The quality of the previous dataset was pretty good from beginning.
 The sequence quality treatment improved the quality score at the cost of other parameters.

-# Control the quality of a second dataset
+# Impact of quality control

-Now, we would like to see the impact to quality control and treatment on a bad dataset.
+Now, we take a look at the impact of quality control and treatment on a bad dataset.

-> ### {% icon hands_on %} Hands-on: Quality control and treatment
+> ### {% icon hands_on %} Hands-on: Impact of quality control
 >
 > 1. Create a new history
 > 2. Import the FASTQ file: [`GSM461182_untreat_single_subset`](https://zenodo.org/record/61771/files/GSM461182_untreat_single_subset.fastq)